CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 >curl --location -g --request DELETE 'https://review-ywu6raktuq-uc.a.run.app/reviews/{{hotelId}}/{{userId}}/{{reviewId}}' \
 --header 'Authorization: Bearer {{accessToken}}'

-This endpoint is to allow users delete their reviews regarding to specific hotelId , userId, and reviewId itself
+This endpoint is used to allow users delete their reviews regarding to specific hotelId , userId, and reviewId itself
 ```javascript
 {
     "message": "review was deleted successfully!"